-Symbolism of Meerkat Island in the Life of PI
+Spiritual Symbolism in the Life of Pi: Island and Ocean

 by Jayaram V

 The Life of Pi is a complex story.
 It is a story within a story, couched in symbolism.
 It brings to light the power of myth and its significance in shaping our lives and civilization.
-The ultimate message of the movie or the story, as I understood, is that people do not appreciate straight-line stories.
+The ultimate message of the movie or the story, as I understood, is that people often do not appreciate straight-line stories.
 They believe more in myths and legends than in reality.
 They love the drama that evokes their passion and imagination.
-No one remembers a man who is stranded in an ocean, but if you add some drama, perhaps some people will.
-Pi learned this truth very early in age.
+Few people remember a man who is stranded in an ocean, but if you add some drama, perhaps they will.
+Pi learned this truth very early.
 Knowing that his name sounded rather humiliating, he reinvented it by changing it to Pi and creating an aura around it by making himself a legend in the school.

 At the very end of the story, Pi speaks again about this truth regarding human nature.
 He hints that people respect myths more than reality, and religion or God is based on a similar concept.
-For people to believe in God, or religion you need myths and legends.
+For people to believe in God or religion, you need myths and legends.
 It all depends upon how you frame an experience and describe it.
+With that in mind, the ocean voyage and the meerkat island episode can be read not simply as plot events, but as symbolic spaces where belief, fear, and survival are turned into a mythic account.

-If history would have simply recorded that Krishna was a cowherd who played with his flute while herding the cows, probably no one would have remembered him.
-Or if it was said that Jesus was a poor Jewish peasant who was crucified for his religious beliefs and revolutionary ideas there would have been no Christianity.
-The appeal of his character lies in the pathos associated with his crucifixion and the incredible legend of his resurrection and return to the heaven.
-Add to that the legend associated with his virgin birth and his being the son of God.
+If history had simply recorded that Krishna was a cowherd who played his flute while herding cows, it is possible that far fewer people would have remembered him.
+Likewise, if Jesus were remembered only as a poor Jewish peasant who was crucified for his religious beliefs and revolutionary ideas, Christianity might not have taken the same shape or spread with the same force.
+Much of the appeal of his story lies in the pathos associated with his crucifixion and the powerful legend of his resurrection and return to heaven.
+Added to that is the legend of his virgin birth and his being the son of God.

-That, in my opinion, what put him above all and sealed the victory of Christianity in the western world.
-Human nature is such that the incredulous is more appealing than the credulous.
-Reason has no chance against the power of myth.
+That, in my opinion, is what put him above all and sealed the victory of Christianity in the Western world.
+Human nature is such that the incredulous can be more appealing than the credulous.
+Reason often has little chance against the power of myth.
 We love to hear more about supermen rather than mere men.
-We glorify the heaven and the gods but we are not so generous about earth and ourselves.
+We glorify heaven and the gods, but we are not so generous about earth and ourselves.

 From an early age, Pi was torn between the belief system of his mother and the rationalism of his father.
 In the end, he understood the difference between the two with mathematical precision.
 He realized that myth would prevail despite our ability to reason and despite contrary evidence because we not only reason but also rationalize and reinvent our own memories.

-A lot of symbolism associated with the movie PI has already been analyzed by others.
-It is said that each of the animals in the story, represents a particular character associated with the life of PI.
+Much of the symbolism in Life of Pi has already been discussed by others.
+It is said that each of the animals in the story represents a particular character associated with the life of Pi.
 The French cook who was rude to his parents in the ship was the hyena.
 The orangutan was his mother.
-The tiger himself was the cruel animal hidden in the nature of PI.
+The tiger itself was the cruel animal hidden in the nature of Pi.
 Or perhaps it was his own ego.
+While those readings are useful, this discussion focuses mainly on two broader symbols in the film—the ocean and the meerkat island—because together they frame Pi’s experience as a spiritual and psychological journey rather than a literal adventure.

-In this discussion, I would like to focus mainly upon two themes of the movie, the ocean and the meerkat island, which PI visits before he reaches the Mexican Shore.
-In my opinion, the ocean represents the waters of life, and the island the phenomenal existence, samsara, an idea which is common to Hinduism, Jainism and Buddhism.
-It is not a coincidence that in the literature associated with these three religions, the world in which we live is compared to a phenomenon, characterized by births and deaths, karma and impermanence.
+In this discussion, I would like to focus mainly on two themes of the movie, the ocean and the meerkat island, which Pi visits before he reaches the Mexican Shore.
+In my opinion, the ocean represents the waters of life, and the island the phenomenal existence, samsara, an idea which is common to Hinduism, Jainism, and Buddhism.
+It is not a coincidence that in the literature associated with these three religions, the world in which we live is compared to a phenomenon characterized by births and deaths, karma and impermanence.

-In this epic journey, it is your beliefs, your hope, courage and ingenuity which comes to your rescue.
-A lot depends upon your actions, choices and their consequences, in short your karma.
+In this epic journey, it is your beliefs, your hope, courage, and ingenuity that come to your rescue.
+A lot depends upon your actions, choices, and their consequences, in short, your karma.

-During the journey, PI chances upon an island which is filled with hundreds and thousands of meerkats, and a Banyan tree with its roots and branches everywhere.
-From a long distance the island appears like a reclining Vishnu or the Buddha sleeping or rather dreaming on a bed in the ocean.
-The island represent mortal existence or Samsara in the waters of life.
+During the journey, Pi chances upon an island which is filled with hundreds and thousands of meerkats, and a Banyan tree with its roots and branches everywhere.
+From a long distance, the island appears like a reclining Vishnu or the Buddha sleeping, or rather dreaming on a bed in the ocean.
+The island represents mortal existence or Samsara in the waters of life.
 In Hindu and Buddhist literature, it is called Jambudvipa, the island in the midst of seven concentric oceans.

 The tree itself is the tree of life or the tree of creation, often compared to a Banyan tree and described in Hindu literature as the Asvattha Tree, with its roots in heaven and branches spread everywhere.
 The day in the island represents life, and the night death.
 Existence is characterized by the cycle of creation and destruction.